 Movies and television tell stories about who we are and who we get to be.
 What does that mean for people who don’t find themselves on the screen?
 Andre Cavalcante explores the history of trans representation in the media and how trans women have subverted the stories so often told about them.

-WGS 2100 Introduction to Gender and Sexuality Studies
+WGS 2100 Intro to Gender & Sexuality Studies

 From the Amazon to experimental physics, from the Black Lives Matter movement to youth resilience, a new cohort of postdoctoral fellows reflects the University of Virginia’s commitment to expand research and teaching about issues of race and equity and to bring scholars who are underrepresented in their fields to Grounds.